Groove and Graze FAQs

 Where can I sit?

-Groove and Graze takes place within the lawn areas of beautiful Halley Park, limited seating is available within the zoned area.
+Groove and Graze takes place within the lawn areas of beautiful Joyce Park, seating is not provided.
 We strongly recommend guests bring their own picnic blankets to sit on as the ground may be wet.

 Guests who BYO chairs will be allocated towards the back of the event space, so that all children and guests sitting on the ground can see the stage without obstruction of chairs.